kolunmi/dnote/README.md

 # construct a progress bar with fraction values
 echo '75%' | dnote -pbar 3 4

-# associate the notification with an id, so any existing matches will be overwritten
+# associate the notification with an id, so any existing
+# matches and their settings will be overwritten
-for i in {0..10}; do
+for i in $(seq 0 10); do
 	echo $i out of 10 | dnote -id abc -pbar $i 10 sleep 0.1 done

+# control exactly when a notification disappears
+ID='file copy'
+echo copying files | dnote -id "$ID" -exp 0 -imut cp "$SRC" "$DEST" dnotec -kill "$ID"

+# have the server run a shell command
+# when the notification is selected
+ID=volume
+echo "Current Volume: $(pamixer --get-volume)" | dnote -id "$ID" -cmd 'pavucontrol'
+# left click, or:
+dnotec -select "$ID"
+# server will spawn new process

 # render a png to the notification
+PNG_PATH='./image.png'
-echo "$MESSAGE" | dnote -img './image.png' -img-inline
+echo "$MESSAGE" | dnote -img "$PNG_PATH" -img-inline
+# reload the png file after changes
+dnotec -img-load "$PNG_PATH"
 ```